PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 ```

-If you don't want to fix every line manually, there is autopep8 which reformat the input file in order to comply as much as possible to PEP8.
+If you don't want to fix every line manually, use autopep8 to reformat the input file.

-##### autopep8

 ```
 (pycodestyle) dierus01 at e108032-lin in ~$ pip install autopep8